We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Those with painful joints or muscles or those looking for relaxation may opt for topical CBD products or products they can add to a bath to soak.
 Others may choose a more on-the-go CBD form, such as gummies or tinctures they can add to drinks.

-Whichever type or product an individual chooses, they should always follow manufacturer dosage instructions carefully and contact a doctor or healthcare professional if they have any questions or notice any side effects.
+Whichever type or product an individual chooses, they can always follow manufacturer dosage instructions carefully and contact a healthcare professional if they have questions or notice any side effects.

 Full-spectrum CBD has numerous other cannabinoid compounds from the cannabis plant, along with low levels of THC.
-Usually, the THC quantities are less than 0.3% on a dry weight basis since this is the federal law requirement for CBD products.
+The THC quantities are usually

 This low quantity of THC is not usually potent enough to cause the “high” people typically associate with cannabis use.